zhou-wenbin/Behavioral-Cloning/README.md

 In the modified version, I processed the image in HLS channel, which I learnt during the project for advanced lane detection.

+Comments: after reading the suggested post about how other students finished this project, I realized that good quality of data is very important for the success of this project.
+In mt work, I did not use too much data, but I did something similiar to image segmentation (by apply S channel of a HLS image).
+And after image process, I am only left with image such that road is in one color and others in another color.
+Since the important information for the car to learn is the track lane and the steering angle.
+So anything else would be redundant information.
+However, the way to process the image is not robust in term of the envronment change of the road.
+This might be the drawbacks.